certainlyio/nordic_bert/README.md

 We have the technical expertise required to train models, but not the funds.

-If your organization would benefit from a BERT model pretrained on a custom dataset, or is interested in sponsoring Danish AI initiatives, please contact us at jdm@botxo.co.
+If your organization would benefit from a BERT model pretrained on a custom dataset, or is interested in sponsoring Nordic AI initiatives, please contact us at jdm@botxo.co.

 The price for training a custom model will depend on data size and availability.